When shares are allotted the directors must remember to file form SH01 (otherwise known as a return of allotment of shares) at Companies House.

 File a form SH01 electronically

-Inform Direct is the free and easy way to issue shares.
+Inform Direct is the easy way to issue shares.
 Branded share certificates are produced automatically and the necessary forms are submitted electronically to Companies House.

 The details of the new shareholders are not included in the form SH01.
 This information is only required when the next confirmation statement is submitted.
 The company may want to update the details of the shareholders at Companies House by submitting an early confirmation statement where a new shareholder, particularly if they have made a significant investment, wants their details to appear at Companies House or the company’s bank wants to check who the current owners of the company are.